CSBSJU/CSCI-130/files/labs/Lab07/Lab-I.md

    `Searching_Part1` inside of your lab folder.

    Complete the action for `btnLoadData` so that it reads the values from the file, `Titanic.csv` into six parallel arrays.
+You can rely on Visual Basic to automatically convert the 1s and 0s in the last column to `True` and `False` in the output, so long as you chose the correct datatype for the corresponding array.
 Output the information for each of the passengers as well as the total number of passengers' information read from the file (should be 887).
 The output should have the following format:

    ```
    3 male Mr. Owen Harris Braund 22 7.25 False